darox/k8s-network-tools-collection/scritps/tetragon/README.md

 ## Usage

-The script in this folder expects a node name and a policy as arguments.
-The included policy in this folder tracks all connections executed by the `curl` command.
+The script in this folder expects only a node name as argument.
+Optional are policy and grep filter arguments to filter the output.
+If no policy is specified, the script defaults to the policy in this folder.
+This policy tracks all connections from curl.
+See below for the policy:

 ```yaml
 apiVersion: cilium.io/v1alpha1